 - Ezra offers full-body scanning services at four NYC locations.

-- Full-body MRIs, LDCT, CAC, and mammograms are available in Brooklyn, Upper East Side, Midtown, and Queens.
+- Full-body MRIs are available in Brooklyn, Upper East Side, Midtown, and Queens.

 - Whole-body scans like the Ezra Full Body and Ezra Full Body Plus screen for potential abnormalities in up to 14 organs.